Intentional Excellence, Centered in Community

-The Main Street Academy began with a small group of residents of College Park, East Point, and Hapeville who wanted to bring a high quality educational option to South Fulton.
+The Main Street Academy (TMSA) began with a vision from small group of residents from the cities of College Park, East Point, and Hapeville who wanted to bring a high quality educational option to South Fulton.
 In December of 2006, the TMSA Founding Committee held its first public meeting and worked tirelessly over the next three years to obtain a charter.
 On May 21, 2009, the Fulton County Board of Education considered TMSA’s charter petition.
-Busloads of families came to the meeting to support the vote, which turned out in TMSA’s favor.
+Bus loads of families attended the meeting to support the vote that was decided in TMSA’s favor.
 With a new charter in hand, the Founding Committee established TMSA as a 501c3 Non Profit Organization and set about the work of building a school.

 Actually, two schools.
-TMSAs first home was in two red brick schoolhouses, one connected to the United Methodist Church and the other to St. John’s Episcopal Church.
-Both campuses were on East Main Street in College Park, about half a mile apart.
-After a national search, the Founding Committee hired Raine Hackler as TMSAs first principal and Virginia Smith as the school’s first school operations manager, and then worked with them to hire the teachers and staff to serve the 600 or so students who registered in the Spring of 2010 to attend TMSA, grades K -6.
+TMSAs first home was in two red brick schoolhouses, one connected to College Park First United Methodist Church and the other to St. John’s Episcopal Church.
+Both campuses were located on East Main Street in College Park, about half a mile apart.
+After a national search, the Founding Committee hired Raine Hackler as TMSA's first principal and Virginia Smith as the school’s first operations manager, and then worked with them to hire the inaugural teachers and staff to serve approximately 600 students who registered in the spring of 2010 to attend TMSA grades K - 5.

-After a grueling summer in which volunteers painted classrooms, moved furniture, and built playgrounds, TMSA opened its doors on August 23, 2010.
-Over the next two years, TMSA grew from 600 to 700 students as it added a seventh and eighth grade.
-The school’s growth stressed the old schoolhouses.
-In 2011, TMSA leased the Fellowship Hall from the United Methodist Church and created temporary classrooms there for use when the children were not eating lunch.
-Other space was appropriated—the faculty/staff break room served as a library and the art room had to be transitioned into a classroom.
-In 2012, the governing board added portable classrooms to house the Middle School grades.
-With waiting lists still long for most grades, the search for a permanent facility was on!
+After an exciting, yet intense, summer in which volunteers painted classrooms, moved furniture, and built playgrounds, TMSA opened its doors on the first day of school on August 23, 2010.
+Over the next two years, TMSA grew from 600 to 700 students as it added sixth, seventh and eighth grades.
+The school’s growth outpaced the capacity of the initial two schoolhouses.
+In 2011, TMSA leased the Fellowship Hall from College Park First United Methodist Church and created temporary classrooms for use when students were not eating lunch.
+Other space was appropriated—the faculty/staff break room served as a library and the art room transitioned into a classroom.
+In 2012, TMSA's Governing Board voted to add portable classrooms to accommodate TMSA's middle school grades.
+With waiting lists still long for most grades, the search for a permanent facility initiated shortly thereafter!

-In August of 2015, TMSA moved from the two small educational buildings on E. Main Street to the Harriet Tubman/Lakeshore campus.
-Set in a historic neighborhood in College Park amongst tall oaks and magnolias, the 28 acre campus sports a 110,000 square foot educational building with a media center, art and music rooms, gymnasium, baseball diamond, and track and field.
+In August 2015, TMSA relocated from the two small educational buildings on E. Main Street to the former Lakeshore High School and Harriet Tubman Elementary School campuses.
+Nestled in a historic College Park neighborhood amongst tall oak and magnolia trees, the 38-acre campus encompasses a 110,000 square-foot educational building with an innovation center, media center, art and band room, music rooms, STEAM labs, design & 3D print shop, CTAE labs, science labs, electric car racing workshop, gymnasium, baseball diamond, football stadium, track & field.